tresata/hackathonclt2018/README.md

     \\hack01.nscom.com\data

 Instructions for how to use Samba for apple devices can be found [here](https://support.apple.com/en-us/HT204445).
 Help for connecting to a Samba share on a windows device can be found [here](https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/).

+## FTP

+The data is also accessible via FTP on hack01.nscom.com.
+In a web browser:
+    ftp://hack01.nscom.com/hackathon

 ## Elasticsearch